Robert Eshun

-Robert Eshun (born 19 December 1974) is a Ghanaian former professional footballer.
+Robert Eshun (19 December 1974 – 23 October 2023) was a Ghanaian professional footballer who played as a winger.

 Career

 Eshun began his career with Asante Kotoko, scoring in the final of the 1990 FA Cup.
 He also played in Belgium for Turnhout, Tielen, Lommel and Dessel.
 He later played in Turkey for Gaziantepspor, and in Malaysia for Sarawak FA.

+Death

+Robert Eshun died from a cardiac arrest in London, on 23 October 2023, at the age of 48.